 A month later we had 2 ducklings.
 Now the thing (we learned) about having 2 females sit on a nest is that you are likely to have less little ones.
 The girls left their nest as soon as the first two were born, leaving the others behind.
 We didn’t know this until it was too late, so weren’t able to save the remaining eggs.
 It was a sad moment when we realised they weren’t going to return to the nest and hatch the rest.
 Another lesson learned.

 Yet, we still had two new ducklings, and what a treat they were to watch grow, doubling in size every day!
-The two mothers watched over them wonderfully, protecting them from everything, including their father.
-Unfortunately our Mr Drake turned out to be a jealous soul.
-He would try and peck the little ducklings, so we had to seperate him, keeping him outside of the duck enclosure during the day, putting him away in his own house (whilst the new family went into the chicken enclosure) during the night.
+The two mothers watched over them wonderfully, protecting them from everything, including their fathers.
+Male ducks are jealous souls.
+They would try and peck the little ducklings, so we had to separate them, keeping them in another section of the duck enclosure.
+They could still all see each other, but the males couldn’t get to the ducklings (or the females).

-But, he was protective of his new family, marching around the enclosure during the day, quacking, quacking, quacking.
-(Our Mr Drake has always been a very talkative fellow.)
-Once the duckings were large enough, we let the family be reunited and gave them the run of the garden.
-It was wonderfully comical to watch them march around the garden, usually in a line, first the proud papa (quacking as he waddled), then Delilah, then the two little ones and Lucy bringing up the rear.
+But, the boys were very protective of their new family, marching around the enclosure during the day, quacking, quacking, quacking.
+Once the ducklings were large enough, we let the family be reunited and gave them the run of the garden.
+It was wonderfully comical to watch them march around the garden, usually in a line, first a proud papa, then the two girls, then the two young ones and another proud paper bringing up the rear.
 The two ducklings grew into two more girls.

-And now spring is coming and Mr Drake has got himself quite the harem.
-A couple of weeks ago we found our first duck egg in their house.
+And soon another spring was on its way, and the boys had themselves a little harem.
+It wasn’t long before we found our first duck egg in their house.
 Then another.
-Sometimes there are no eggs, and once we had 4.
-And then the other day I let them out and shortly after realised one of our girls was missing.
-We are always anticipating the day when our teenagers might find a boyfriend from the nearby river, and assumed this may have been the case.
-However, she was back that afternoon.
-Then this morning, the same thing.
-I had a good look for her this time and found her, well hidden, in the hedge.
+Sometimes there were no eggs, and once we had 4.
+And then, after letting them out, I realised shortly after that one of our girls was missing.
+Lots of searching, but no sign.
+And then suddenly she showed up again.
+The next morning, the same thing.
+I had a really good look for her and found her, well hidden, in the hedge.
 The light bulb dawned.

 It takes a duck an hour to lay an egg, so dutifully I waited and after she left her nest returned to the hedge.
 It took me quite a long time to find the nest back.
 She had covered the eggs with leaves and if I hadn’t had a good idea where to look I never would have found them.
 There were 4 eggs in her nest.
-We do not want more ducks, so I took 3 of them, leaving 1 in hopes she would continue laying there and not find a new spot.
-And, I am sincerely hoping, that the 4 girls do not gang up on us this year.
+I took 3 of them, leaving 1 so she would continue laying there and not find a new spot.
+And with it, the anticipation ‘here we go again’.